 If M2M communication services are used on a permanent basis in a visited network, for example in cases of prevailing roaming consumption and presence according to the Commission Implementing Regulation (EU) 2016/2286 (CIR), wholesale roaming access should be subject to commercial negotiations.
 According to Guideline 35, access providers may request information allowing them to determine whether a significant share of the access seeker's customers engage in permanent roaming.
-In relation to M2M, the relevant indicator could be the share of SIMs11 or IMSIs.
+In relation to M2M, the relevant indicator could be the share of SIMs13 or IMSIs.
 Traffic information should not refer to specific information relating to individual traffic of the roaming provider's customers, but rather to aggregated roaming traffic information.

-However, in practice the IoT/M2M market is constantly growing12 and the Roaming Regulation states that MNOs are expected to increasingly accept reasonable requests for wholesale roaming agreements which explicitly allow permanent roaming for M2M communications (Recital 21).
+However, in practice the IoT/M2M market is constantly growing 14 and the Roaming Regulation states that MNOs are expected to increasingly accept reasonable requests for wholesale roaming agreements which explicitly allow permanent roaming for M2M communications (Recital 21).
 Especially as the majority portion of current M2M communication does not generate much data, reasonable terms and charging models should allow for flexible wholesale roaming agreements.
-These may include tariff schemes which are not based on the volume of data consumed but instead, for example, on the number of connected machines per month, a flat price per device, level of quality of service (QoS), etc. BEREC expects that visited network operators will have a clear motivation to offer access to dedicated M2M communication technologies to their roaming partners, such as LTE-M, NB-IoT, etc.
+These may include tariff schemes which are not based on the volume of data consumed but instead, for example, on the number of connected machines per month, a flat price per device, level of quality of service (QoS), etc. BEREC expects that visited network operators will have a clear motivation to meet all reasonable requests for dedicated M2M communication technologies enabling IoT, such as LTE-M, NB-IoT, and the 5G IoT standards, etc.